James Masters (Gaelic footballer): Inter-county

 Masters first came to prominence on the inter-county scene as a member of the Cork minor football team in 2000.
-That year, as captain of the team, he won a Munster winners' medal in that competition following a 1–13 ro 0–14 defeat of arch-rivals Kerry.
-Cork later qualified for the All-Ireland final, with Mayo providing the opposition.
+That year, as captain of the team, he won a Munster winners' medal in that competition following a 1–13 to 0–14 defeat of arch-rivals Kerry.
+Cork later qualified for the All-Ireland MFC final, with Mayo providing the opposition.
 A close game followed; however, at the full-time whistle Cork were the champions by 2–12 to 0–13.
 Not only did Masters collect an All-Ireland minor winners' medal that day but he also had the honour of collecting the cup on behalf of his county.

-By 2001 Masters was too old to play in the minor grade; however, he was an automatic choice for the Cork under-21 team.
+By 2001, Masters was too old to play in the minor grade; however, he was an automatic choice for the Cork under-21 team.
 That year he won a Munster title in that grade following a 1–12 to 0–8 defeat of Limerick.
 Cork were subsequently defeated in the All-Ireland semi-final.
 Masters had no further success with the county under-21 footballers.

-In 2005 Masters became a full member of the Cork senior football team.
-That year he lined out in his first Munster final.
-Reigning All-Ireland champions Kerry provided the opposition on that occasion; however, Cork were beaten by 1–11 to 0–11.
-Cork remained in the championship following this defeat; however, both Cork and Kerry later met again in the All-Ireland semi-final.
+In 2005, Masters became a full member of the Cork senior football team.
+That year he lined out in his first Munster SFC final.
+Reigning All-Ireland SFC champion Kerry provided the opposition on that occasion; however, Cork were beaten by 1–11 to 0–11.
+Cork remained in the championship following this defeat; however, both Cork and Kerry later met again in the All-Ireland SFC semi-final.
 That game turned into an absolute rout.
 Kerry won easily by 1–19 to 0–9.

-In 2006 Cork lined out against Kerry in the Munster final once again.
+In 2006, Cork lined out against Kerry in the Munster SFC final once again.
 That game ended in a 0–10 apiece draw.
 The replay saw a much fresher Cork team defeat Kerry by 1–12 to 0–9.
 Masters proved the hero of the day, as he scored 1–7.
-The quirks of the championship saw Cork face Kerry again in the subsequent All-Ireland semi-final.
+The quirks of the championship saw Cork face Kerry again in the subsequent All-Ireland SFC semi-final.
 In a similar pattern to previous encounters Cork failed to beat Kerry at Croke Park.
 A 0–16 to 0–10 resulted in Masters's side being defeated.